banner-aviation-catalog-image

 Division: Aviation

-This course is designed to provide the student with the skills, knowledge, and experience to receive a logbook endorsement to fly tailwheel aircraft.
+This course is designed to provide the student with the skills, knowledge, and experience in flying a tailwheel aircraft.
 Course requires 4 flight hours, and 1 hour of pre/post.
-Hourly rate effective March 2022 is $224/hour for the aircraft and flight instructor.
+Hourly rate effective August 2025 is $247/hour for the aircraft and flight instructor.
+Pilot weight restrictions may apply in this aircraft.
 Group 2 course.

 AVF 275 - Seaplane Flight